thanhqtran/gso-macro-monitor/README.md

 With the data, you can make fancy figures.

-## Procedure

 - I scrape the data from GSO (stored in `.xml` format).
 In total, there are 13 databases.
 - I then extract the information from these databases and store them in one single `.json` file.

 **Notes**: We used archived links for now since some of the links are not accessible in real-time.

 The archived links contain data until the end of 2023.
+You can download it from the `Release` panel.

 ## Tiếng Việt